zenlan/ords-extra/README.md

 ### Language detection

 Over time, I have tried a variety of tools and methods to determine the language and translate the `problem` text.
-Google detect/translate is "adequate", DeepL somewhat better but not free and TranslateLocally does not have all the language models required.
+Google detect/translate is "adequate", DeepL somewhat better but not free and TranslateLocally can produce iffy results and does not have all of the language models required.

 Using a combination of the above tools, I eventually developed an ML language detection model that worked better with the repair data `problem` text.
 Manual tweaking was required and the language map will, no doubt, still contain some erroneous detections.

-Language detection and translation of the 'product' values has only just begun.
-The 'product' value is not necessarily in the same language as the `problem` text.
+Language detection and translation of the `product` values has only just begun.
+The `product` value is not necessarily in the same language as the `problem` text.

 ## UNU Keys

 Maps the ORDS `product_category` values to a set known as "UNU Keys" produced by [UNITAR - United Nations Institute for Training and Research](https://www.unitar.org/).

 These keys are commonly found in academic papers dealing with  subjects around e-waste and trickle out to wider reports and news stories, e.g. [OF 16 BILLION MOBILE PHONES POSSESSED WORLDWIDE, 5.3 BILLION WILL BECOME WASTE IN 2022](https://www.unitar.org/about/news-stories/news/16-billion-mobile-phones-possessed-worldwide-53-billion-will-become-waste-2022).

-The UNU average weights (kgs) in the file are lifted from [E-waste statistics: Guidelines on classifications, reporting and indicators](https://www.researchgate.net/publication/271845217_E-waste_statistics_Guidelines_on_classifications_reporting_and_indicators).

-The Restart Project compiles emissions and waste data that can be mapped to ORDS and UNU categories, for details [contact them directly](https://therestartproject.org/contact/).

 Should the UNU keys change, the mapping in the UNU keys file will be updated.

 ### Mapping categories to keys

-The 'product' is split out from the `partner_product_category` value and searched for patterns that map to 'products' that map to UNU keys.
+The `product` is split out from the ORDS `partner_product_category` value and searched for regex patterns that map to 'products' that map to UNU keys.

 The result is an improvement on the coarse one-to-one mapping of ORDS product_category to UNU key, bearing in mind that:

 * Sometimes the categorisation at source was not optimal and/or could have been mapped to the wrong ORDS `product_category`, this can affect the assignment of the UNU key.

-* Sometimes a mapping is not obvious from the 'product' value, which could be empty, it could be that the `problem` text enabled the categorisation, e.g. "product"="steamer" could be anything but the `problem` text may have indicated a steam steam mop.
+* Sometimes a mapping is not obvious from the `product` value, which could be empty, it could be that the `problem` text enabled the categorisation, e.g. "product"="steamer" could be anything but the `problem` text may have indicated a steam steam mop.

 * The matching process is not perfect, it has to match across 7 European languages, international characters, spelling mistakes, abbreviations, acronyms, jargon and brand names.

 * Manual revision is required to tune the mappings but given the volume it is inevitable that some slip through the net

-* Work is in progress to translate all 'product' values, this might make it easier to formulate regexes but would require excellent translations, which can be tricky to do on short strings full of typos, abbreviations etc.
+* Work is in progress to translate all `product` values, this might make it easier to formulate regexes but would require excellent translations, which can be tricky to do on short strings full of typos, abbreviations etc.

-* When a 'product' does not find a regex match, it is assigned a default UNU key for its ORDS `product_category`.
+* When a `product` does not find a regex match, it is assigned a default UNU key for its ORDS `product_category`.